aleph-im/aleph-account/README.md

-# aleph.im account (aleph-account)
+# Aleph.im's Account management dApp

-aleph.im account manager on https://account.aleph.im/
+This is the account management dApp for Aleph.im, available on https://account.aleph.im/

 ## Install the dependencies